Vanishing theorems for linearly obstructed divisors: Vanishing theorems for points in star configuration in

-\subsection{Vanishing theorems for points in star configuration in $\PP^n$}
+\section{Vanishing theorems for points in star configuration in $\PP^n$}

-As an application of the results proved in the previous sections, we compute the number of global sections and prove vanishing theorems for the cohomology groups of the strict transforms along the linear base locus of some families of divisors interpolating points in star configuration in $\PP^n$.
+As an application of the results proved in the previous sections, we compute the number of global sections and prove vanishing theorems for the cohomology groups of the strict transforms along the linear base locus of some families of divisors interpolating points in \emph{star configuration} in $\PP^n$.

-A \emph{star configuration} of points is a collection of points satisfying some particular geometric relation.
+A star configuration of points is a collection of points satisfying some particular geometric relation.
 They have been object of study in many papers lately, see \cite{Dum2, geramita} and references therein.

-Given $l$ hyperplanes in $\PP^n$ that meet properly, i.e. not three of them intersecting along a $\PP^{n-2}$, not four of them intersecting along a $\PP^{n-3}$ etc, a \emph{star configuration} of \emph{dimension} $r$ \emph{subspaces} is the set given by the ${l\choose n-r}$ linear subspaces of dimension $r$ in $\PP^n$ formed by taking all possible intersections of $n-r$ among the $l$ hyperplanes.
+Given $l$ hyperplanes in $\PP^n$ that meet properly, i.e. not three of them intersecting along a $\PP^{n-2}$, not four of them intersecting along a $\PP^{n-3}$ etc., a \emph{star configuration} of \emph{dimension} $r$ \emph{subspaces} is the set given by the ${l\choose n-r}$ linear subspaces of dimension $r$ in $\PP^n$ formed by taking all possible intersections of $n-r$ among the $l$ hyperplanes.

 In \cite[Theorem 3.2]{geramita}, the authors compute the Hilbert function of the ideals of star configurations of dimension $r$ subspaces of multiplicity two.
-In Theorem \ref{star} we compute the number of global sections of a class of linear systems in $\PP^n$ interpolating star configurations of points obtained by $l=n+2$ hyperplanes with higher multiplicities, providing a new result in this framework that has been object of intense study lately.
+This provides a complete classification of linear systems in $\PP^n$ interpolating such a scheme.
+In Theorem \ref{star} we compute the number of global sections of a class of linear systems in $\PP^n$ interpolating star configurations of points obtained by $l=n+2$ hyperplanes with higher multiplicities.

 \begin{remark} When $l=n+2$, star configurations of dimension $r$ subspaces in $\PP^n$ are obtained as follows.
 Let us embed $\PP^n\hookrightarrow H\subset\PP^{n+1}$ and denote by $p_1,\dots, p_{n+2}$ a general collection of points of $\PP^{n+1}$, that we may think of as the coordinate points, with respect to which $H$ is a general hyperplane.
 The family of points $q_{ij}:=L_{ij}\cap H\in H$, for all lines $L_{ij}=\langle p_i,p_j\rangle\subset\PP^{n+1}$, forms a star configuration of points in $H$.
 Indeed, denoting by $H_l$ the hyperplane spanned by all $p_i$'s with $i\ne l$ for all $1\le l\le n+2$, we can write $q_{ij}=H\cap\bigcap_{l\ne i,j}H_{l}$.
 Similarly, the family of $r$-linear subspaces $\lambda_I:=L_I\cap H$, for all multi-indices $I=\{i_1,\dots,i_{r+2}\}\subset\{1,\dots, n+2\}$, is a star configuration of dimension $r$ subspaces in $H$. \end{remark}